 * Evidence that you meet the Australian Study Requirement; and

-If the Department refuses your visa then you may have limited options in terms of what further visas you are able to lodge onshore.
+If the Department refuses your 485 visa then you may have limited options, especially if you do not hold a substantive Visa.

-If your visa application is invalid it is as if no application was made and if your visa has since expired, you could be unlawful.
-Note that a bridging visa will only be granted to you if you make a valid application and you are onshore at the relevant times.
+If your visa application is invalid it is as if no application was made and if an earlier visa has since expired, you could be unlawfully present in Australia.
+Note that a bridging visa will only be granted to you if you make a valid application for your 485 visa and you were and are onshore at the relevant times.

 The starting point is to note that two (2) academic years of study is a measure of the amount of study successfully completed, not the length of time taken to complete the study.

-You cannot extend one year of study or 1 1/2 years of study into 2 years study in order to satisfy the 2 year rule.
+You cannot extend one year of study or 1 1/2 years of study into 2 years of study in order to satisfy the 2-year rule.